RE

 Subject implementation:

-Each year group has an RE lesson every fortnight, following the SACRE scheme.
-Each year group a key question and relevant learning intentions for each lesson, encountering Christianity and other faiths, as part of their growing sense of self, their own community and their place within it.
+Each year group has a RE lesson every fortnight, following the SACRE scheme for Coventry and Warwickshire.
+Each year group has 3 road maps which they cover over the year.
+Each road map begins with an enquiry question and relevant learning intentions to follow, encountering different worldviews, as part of their growing sense of self, their own community and their place within it.
+Each road map has 3 checkpoints whereby children have the opportunity to reflect on the enquiry question, enabling them to discuss what they have learnt so far.

 Pedagogical approach: